Heat the oven to 160C/140C Fan and line two DEEP 20cm/8inch cake tins with baking parchment – leave to the side.

 In a stand mixer, beat the butter with an electric mixer until it is smooth and loose and then beat in the icing sugar 1/3 at a time until its fully combined.

-With the first layer of the cake, spread some of the buttercream onto the top of the first layer and sprinkle on 1/3 of the crushed mini eggs, add the second cake on top, and then top again with some of buttercream and mini eggs etc until you reach the top layer.
+With the first layer of the cake, spread some of the buttercream onto the top of the first layer (basically on the sponge you can see, not where the hole is).
 Only use about 1-2 tbsp of buttercream per layer so that you have enough to decorate with!

-As its for easter, you could easily dye the frosting a pale shade of pink, blue, etc – add in a little of colouring as you’re whipping the frosting up!
+As its for easter, I made my buttercream a peachy colour, but you could easily dye the frosting a pale shade of pink, blue, etc – add in a little of whatever colouring as you’re whipping the frosting up!

 I bake the cake at 140C In my oven as its a deeper cake, and it makes it bake flat.
 It also tends to stay moister.
 If you’re in a rush you can bake it at the usual temperatures, but adjust the baking time accordingly.

 This cake will last in an airtight container for 3 days, at room temperature.